GMOD/Apollo/docs/TestScript.md

 13.3.2) Test that you can export GFF3, FASTA, and CHADO files for one or more selected scaffolds at a time.

 13.3.3) Test that you can delete all annotations from 2 or more sequences.

+13.3.4) Check that you export GO Annotations as a GPAD 2 file.

 13.4) Organism